 11:45-1:00 Parent Ed / Lunch

-Sprouts / 2-Day Program for 3 year olds The Sprouts Program is geared for children who are three years old by September 1st and meets every Tuesday and Thursday from 9:00 to 11:45 am.
+Doodlebugs and Sprouts / 2-Day Program for 2 and 3 year olds The Doodlebugs and Sprouts Program is geared for children who are two and three years old by September 1st and meets every Tuesday and Thursday from 9:00 to 11:45 am.
 The children are encouraged to explore their environment and develop social skills.
 Parents learn to model good communication skills with the children.
 On a regular basis, the children also participate in hands-on art, science and cooking projects that generally fit a weekly theme.
 Parents attend parent education on their workday from 11:30 to 1:00 pm while other member parents watch their children.

 Fun and Games Ages: 4 - 6 years old